cs19b008iittp/team-7-Parking-slot/README.md

                     reviews.
 6. So this the basic layout of our program we have discussed all the possibilities and worked it out.
 7. We had 2 meetings extra other than the discussion during lab hours to sort out the things
+8. running the program : .*open the parkingslot_wholeprogram.txt file .
+                           *it is already verified in eclipse ide so just copy paste the code and run the main method  in any text editor